Physics-24/Motion1/docs/weak6.md

 **The miniquestions for topics 1-3 on this page are due on Monday March 1 at 7am PT**

-**The miniquestions for topics 4-5 on this page are due on Wednesday March 3 at 7am PT**
+**The miniquestions for topic 4 on this page is due on Wednesday March 3 at 7am PT**

 <br>